fgamester/docker-express-react-packager/README.md

 $ docker run --name custom-name -p 3000:3000 -d image-name
 ```
 `--name`: Allows us to specify a `custom-name` to our container, make sure it is one you can remember, but it is essentially optional.
 `-p`: This is required, as you need to specify a port that allows us to communicate with the container.
-`3000:3000`: The first one is which port we will be able to use to connect from OUTSIDE of the container, this one is relatively optional (in wich number to use), just make sure it is a available (not used by others applications).
+`3000:3000`: The first one is which port we will be able to use to connect from OUTSIDE of the container, this one is relatively optional (in wich number to use), just make sure it is available (not currently used by others applications).
 The second one is the one we setted up before we built the image, if you didn't change anything then it is the port `3000`.

 After that and if we didn't have any issues, the terminal will respond with a generated container ID.
 Additionally the `run` command will immediatly start our container.